atomicateam/atomica/docs/general/Timed-Transitions.rst

-x - If a junction has a timed compartment input, it cannot have any untimed inputs x - If a junction receives flush inputs, it cannot have outflows that end up in the same duration group
-- If the same timed parameter is used for multiple compartments, the destination compartments cannot be in the group of source compartments x - If entered in the databook, only a constant value can be provided x - If it has a function, then it must be precomputable and have the same value at all times x - Cannot be marked as a derivative
+x - If a junction has a timed compartment input, it cannot have any untimed inputs x - If a junction receives flush inputs, it cannot have outflows that end up in the same duration group x - If the same timed parameter is used for multiple compartments, the destination compartments cannot be in the group of source compartments (cannot flush into the duration group) x - If entered in the databook, only a constant value can be provided x - If it has a function, then it must be precomputable and have the same value at all times x - Cannot be marked as a derivative